Cyfrin/2024-02-soulmate/README.md

 # Contest Details

-Our FIRST EVER Community Submitted First Flight Contest!
-A huge thank you to n0kto for this incredible contribution to the community.
-Check him out at:
+Our **FIRST EVER** Community Submitted First Flight Contest!
+A huge thank you to **n0kto** for this incredible contribution to the community.

 ### Prize Pool